Using Assets Query Language (AQL) syntax

 Dot notation

-Dot notation is used in AQL to travel down a reference chain of objects.
-The format <attribute>.<attribute> <operator> <value/function> will return information based upon objects referenced by the parent object.
+Dot notation in AQL is used to traverse a reference chain of objects.
+The format <attribute>.<attribute> <operator> <value/function> allows you to return information based on objects referenced by a parent object.

-In this case, the Employee object type has a referenced attribute called "Belongs to Department".
-This query returns all the Employees which belong to the HR department.
+Here, the Employee object type has a referenced attribute called "Belongs to Department".
+This query will return all employees who belong to the HR department.

 Keywords